-With that in mind we came up with this new acronym, hoping to shine light on WordPress Admin’s UI that rarely finds itself center-stage when talking about performance.
+With that in mind, we came up with this new acronym, hoping to shine a light on WordPress Admin’s UI that rarely finds itself center-stage when talking about performance.

 Truth is, a slow admin can affect your business.
-I’ll explain why and share some quick tips about speeding up WordPress admin, including running a couple of tests I ran to compare Convesio’s performance Vs a popular shared hosting option.
+I’ll explain why, and share some quick tips about speeding up WordPress admin.
+This will also include running a couple of tests that I ran to compare Convesio’s performance Vs a popular shared hosting option.

-Imagine you have a membership website and 100 visitors are interacting simultaneously while admin are performing multiple actions like post articles, managing WooCommerce products and running themes and plugin updates.
+Imagine you have a membership website and 100 visitors are interacting simultaneously.
+On the other hand, the admin is performing multiple actions like post articles, managing WooCommerce products, and running themes and plugin updates.
 The website will lag for all.

 Here are a couple of common scenarios: